propelorm/propelorm.github.com/documentation/cookbook/working-with-existing-databases.markdown

 # Working With Existing Databases #

 The following topics are targeted for developers who already have a working database solution in place, but would like to use Propel to work with the data.
-For this case, Propel provides a number of command-line utilities helping with migrations of data and data structures.
+Propel provides command-line utilities to help migrate database structures into Propel's abstract schema format, enabling model generation and cross-database support.

 ## Working with Database Structures ##

-Propel uses an abstract XML schema file to represent databases (the [schema](/documentation/reference/schema.html)).
-Propel builds the SQL specific to a database based on this schema.
-Propel also provides a way to reverse-engineer the generic schema file based on database metadata.
+Propel uses an abstract XML schema file to represent databases (see the [XML Schema Format](/documentation/reference/schema.html)).
+Propel builds SQL for your target database based on this schema — and can also reverse-engineer the schema file based on existing database metadata.

 ### Creating an XML Schema from a DB Structure ###

-To generate a schema file, create a new directory for your project & specify the connection information in your *configuration file* for that project.
-For example, to create a new project, `legacyapp`, follow these steps:
+Propel provides the `database:reverse` command to reverse-engineer your database into a `schema.xml` file.
+This is useful when integrating with a legacy database or starting a project based on an existing schema.

+To generate the schema:

-1. If your database has some third party application tables, you can [add](/documentation/reference/configuration-file.html#exclude-tables) them to the `exclude_tables` configuration node.
+1. If your database includes tables you don’t want to include (e.g. third-party ones), [exclude them](/documentation/reference/configuration-file.html#exclude-tables) in the configuration using `exclude_tables`.

 2. Go to the `legacyapp` project directory anywhere on your filesystem: